oroinc/documentation/crm/user_guide/sales_processes_workflow.rst

 3. Any opportunity (whether it was developed or not) may be closed, either as won or lost, subject to the deal outcomes.

-4. Any disqualified lead may be renewed.
-To do this:
+4. Any disqualified lead may be renewed in the following way:

   - Navigate to the Lead.
   - Edit its properties.